 Oliver Herbst, originally from Germany but living in Limerick, has also recently made the switch.
 “From having no clue about electric cars in December, here I am now with one in June," he says.

 Oliver drives twice weekly from Limerick to Dublin for work.
-He was spending €165 a month on diesel but after he imported a Premium SE Ioniq in the UK he has now saved on his commute.
+He was spending €165 a month on diesel but after he bought a Premium SE Ioniq he has now saved on his commute.

 Oliver describes driving an electric car as a “great adventure” that brings the fun back into driving again.
 He also believes that Ireland is an ideal location for expanding the electric car market because it is an island: “I don’t know anyone with an electric car in Germany and I would not have bought one if I was living there because the distances are much farther apart compared to Ireland."